Jotunn/Woolen-Configs-Personal/.github/README.md

 Installing the configs
 -------

+**TF2 Launch options**

+Go to your TF2 launch options and add these; change the number after refresh to whatever your monitor's refresh rate is:

+`-novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noborder -refresh 240`

 **Download**

 To download the configs, click the green `Code` button above, then click `Download Zip` in the menu that pops up.
 Then, extract `Woolen-Configs-main.zip`, which should create a folder of the same name.